7 Steps To Move On From A Toxic Relationship

 But this keeps you trapped in the cycle of abuse.
 And lead to where you feel powerless to change your situation.
 Even stop dreaming of happier days.

-Consider Mark’s story: His partner frequently belittled him in public, calling it “just joking around.”
-Mark laughed it off, not wanting to seem oversensitive.
-But each “joke” chipped away at his self-confidence, until he barely recognized himself.
+Mark’s partner frequently belittled him in public, excusing it as “just being playful.”
+Mark did not react, not wanting to be labeled oversensitive.
+But each incident chipped away at his self-confidence until he could barely talk a full sentence in public.

-It wasn’t until a friend pointed out how uncomfortable these interactions made others that Mark realized he needed to stop tolerating this behavior.
+Then one day, a friend pointed out how uncomfortable these interactions made others.
+Only then did Mark realize that he needed to stop tolerating this behavior.

 You deserve respect and kindness in your relationship.
 If you’re not getting them despite your efforts, prepare to walk away.